Scholarships

 Scholarships are a benefit for active paid members, except for the Louise Berman Fellow Award, which is also open to nonmembers.
 Our online scholarship applications consist of short answers, an essay on the scholarship’s prompt, unofficial transcripts, and a letter of reference.

 Scholarship award money is to be used to advance the recipients’ studies and/or teaching careers.
 This can include tuition, student loans, curriculum books, technology, certification testing fees, student teaching expenses, and professional development conferences.
 Scholarship money will be awarded directly to the recipient.
 Recipients submit a survey to share the impact of the scholarship funds.
 We offer scholarships once per year in the spring.
-The 2024–2025 scholarship cycle will open for applications in March 2025.
+Applications for the 2024–2025 scholarship cycle open on February 28, 2025.

 2023-2024 Scholarship Recipients